Join Our Team

 - Foothills volunteers participate in all type of interesting and cool trainings.
 A video taken by 9News showing one of Foothill's nighttime training events is available below.

-Foothills Fire & Rescue has been in existence since January 1, 1997.
+Foothills Fire & Rescue began operations on January 1, 1997.
 The district was formed by the combination of the Lookout Mountain, Ideldale and Mount Vernon Fire Departments.
-The current department operates out of five stations: Lookout Mountain, Rainbow Hills, Mount Vernon, Grapevine and Ideldale.
-We provide fire suppression, vehicle rescue, technical rescue, and emergency medical services (in conjunction with Highland Rescue Team Ambulance Service) to residential, commercial, wildland and highway exposures to a roughly 25-square-mile area in central-western Jefferson County.
+The current department operates out of five stations: Lookout Mountain, Rainbow Hills, Mount Vernon, Grapevine and Idledale.
+We are responsible for all emergency services except ambulance transport, which is provided by Highland Rescue Team Ambulance District.
+We serve residential, commercial, wildland and highway exposures to a roughly 25-square-mile area in central-western Jefferson County.
 Additionally, we provide assistance to neighboring fire departments such as Pleasant View, Genesee, Golden and Evergreen.
-On average, we have approximately 40 volunteer firefighters in our membership.
+We maintain a combination paid/volunteer staff of approximately 40 members.

 - Participation in department and community functions held annually